 Why did you start your career in the fitness industry?
 Was it because you want to use your passion for fitness to improve others' lives?
 Did you experience a significant weight loss and want to help others do the same?
 Are you a former athlete who wants to develop performance enhancement exercise programs for professional athletes?
 It certainly wasn’t because you wanted to become a marketing expert, yet a personal trainer marketing expert is precisely what you must become to attract new clients.

-You earned your NASM Personal Trainer Certification, but to truly be a personal trainer, you will need clients.
+You earned your Personal Training Certification, but to truly be a personal trainer, you will need clients.

 It’s that simple.

 7 Ways to Get More Personal Training Clients

 - Showcase Your Value as a Personal Trainer

 - Create Your Personal Training Brand and Stay True to It

 - Decide the Right Marketing Channels to Reach New Clients

 Let's explore each of these with some real-life examples to provide additional context to getting you more personal training clients - sooner rather than later.